vcj/vcj.github.io/index.md

 ### November 29: Globe

 <img src="images/globe.jpg?raw=true" target="_blank"/>
 Hands down the map I spent the least amount of time on right here.
-I committed to doing this challenge every day and it's really only possible because of this perpetual state of quarantine but I am ready to get my evenings back.
-Anyway.
+I committed to doing this challenge every day and it's really only possible because of this perpetual state of quarantine but I am ready to get my evenings back (if you are just tuning in now, sorry, scroll down for better maps).
+<br><br>
 I am the proud owner of a 1965 Replogle globe, it haunts the top of a bookcase and looks handsome collecting dust (if this sounds familiar...I did write <a href="https://medium.com/the-awl/i-dont-even-know-who-you-are-anymore-1772af1d2208" target="_blank">an awl piece</a> in 2011 about getting drunk and buying it).
 Thoroughly uninterested in giving up any more of my Sunday than strictly necessary I pulled globe down and mapped differences to borders between 1965 and 2020.
 They can't all be winners.
 <br><br>
-Data from Replogle and <a href="https://www.naturalearthdata.com/" target="_blank">Natural Earth</a>.
+Data from the Replogle globe and <a href="https://www.naturalearthdata.com/" target="_blank">Natural Earth</a>.
 Typeface is <a href="https://www.sarahbellmaps.com/typography-for-topography-belltopo-sans-free-font/">BellTopo Sans</a>.

 ### November 28: Non-Geographic Map

 <img src="images/drums.jpg?raw=true" target="_blank"/>
 In February - I can't believe it was this year - Lindsey, Taylor, and I played a set of blink-182 covers in a benefit show for HIPS DC.
 It was exhilirating, and not just becase the Ramones band's bass player walked out and disappeared into the night in the middle of a song.
-I miss seeing and playing live music with my friends but I do not miss the stress of learning four difficult songs over the too-short weeks leading up to show!
+I miss seeing and playing live music with my friends but I do not miss the stress of learning four songs from scratch over the too-short weeks leading up to the show!
 This map is sort of a peek into my memorization process, in that I think about where my hands and feet need to be spatially rather than musically, if that makes sense.
 It doesn't make me a great improviser but has made breaking down a song into managable parts something I feel comfortable doing.
 <br><br>
 Data from <a href="https://www.youtube.com/watch?v=vVy9Lgpg1m8">Travis Barker</a>.
 Typeface is <a href="https://www.sarahbellmaps.com/typography-for-topography-belltopo-sans-free-font/">BellTopo Sans</a>.